twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **glyphnamesnew.dat** – For version 7.0 and above, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
 Prior to FontCreator 12 another file (`glyphnames.dat`) was used, but that one is now obsolete.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in the Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas `filename` is the font name.
-* **previewtext.dat** – For version 3.0 until 6.0, controls the text used in Test Font Window.
-Text in `TFONTTESTFORM` is restored to factory defaults if removed.
+* **previewtext.dat** – For version 3.0 until 6.0, controls the text used in `TFONTTESTFORM`.
+The text is restored to factory defaults if removed.
 * **preview.txt** – Contains the standard preview texts for the Preview toolbar.
 The dropdown list is shown as blank if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Includes multilanguage naming fields.
 * **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.
 Newer versions changed it to a text file and adds another file named `TableOffsetOrderCFF`.